anandk1997/anandk1997/README.md

-<h1 align="center">Hi 👋, I'm Anand</h1>
+<h2>Hi 👋, I'm Anand</h2>
-<h3 align="center">I'm Anand a REACT.JS Web Developer.
+<p align="center">I'm Anand a REACT.JS Web Developer.
 Currently i am Learning Node.Js as Backend to Become a MERN Stack Developer.
 I Spend most of time coding outstanding projects.
-All coding projects are built from the ground up from planning and designing all the way to solving real-life problems with code.</h3>
+All coding projects are built from the ground up from planning and designing all the way to solving real-life problems with code.</p>

 - 💬 Ask me about **MERN**